Merkleize/matt/README.md

 In this section we explore the following concepts in order to set the framework for a definition of smart contracts that fits the structure of bitcoin:
 - the contract's state: the "memory" the smart contract operate on;
-- state transitions: the rules to update the contract's state
+- state transitions: the rules to update the contract's state;
 - covenants: the technical mean that can allow contracts to function in the context of a bitcoin UTXO.

 In the following, an on-chain smart contract is always represented as a single UTXO that implicitly embeds the contract's state and possibly controls some coins that are "locked" in it.
-More generally, one could think of smart contracts that are represented in a *set* of multiple UTXOs; we leave the explortion of generalizations of the framework to future work.
+More generally, one could think of smart contracts that are represented in a *set* of multiple UTXOs; we leave the explortion of generalizations of the framework to future research.

 ## State
-Any interesting "state" of a smart contract can ultimately be encoded as a list, where the elements of the list can either be bits, fixed-size integers, or arbitrary byte-strings.
+Any interesting "state" of a smart contract can ultimately be encoded as a list, where each element is either a bit, a fixed-size integers, or an arbitrary byte-strings.

 Whichever the choice, it does not really affect what kinds of computations are expressible, as long as one is able to perform some basic computations on those elements.